klinker24/Android-TextView-LinkBuilder/README.md

 ## Contributing

 Please fork this repository and contribute back using [pull requests](https://github.com/klinker24/Android-TextView-LinkBuilder/pulls).
 Features can be requested using [issues](https://github.com/klinker24/Android-TextView-LinkBuilder/issues).
 All code, comments, and critiques are greatly appreciated.

+## Changelog

+The full changelog for the library can be found [here](https://github.com/klinker24/Android-TextView-LinkBuilder/blob/master/changelog.md).

 ## License